Photo: Alexandr Kazakov/TASS

 During his face-to-face meeting with Biden, Putin did not detect any signs that would indicate the possibility of his incompetence: 'Yes, he sometimes looked at his notes, but frankly, I looked at mine too.
 And the reports about him hitting his head on the way out of the helicopter - who has never had that happen?"

-The increased public attention to the health of current US President Joe Biden is the result of a heated election campaign in the country, but it would be unfair if Russia interfered.
+The increased public attention to the health of the current US President Joe Biden is a consequence of the heated election campaign in the country, but it would be unfair if Russia interfered.
 For Moscow, it is not the health of the candidates that is important, but their political approaches: "I think that the approach of the current administration is most harmful and wrong."

 "Our man" Blinken